Wisconsin Card Sorting Test: Clinical use

 Since 1948, the test has been used by neuropsychologists and clinical psychologists in patients with acquired brain injury, neurodegenerative disease, or mental illness such as schizophrenia.
 It is one of several psychological tests which can be administered to patients to measure frontal lobe dysfunction.
-When administered, the WCST allows the clinician speculate to the following "frontal" lobe functions: strategic planning, organized searching, utilizing environmental feedback to shift cognitive sets, directing behavior toward achieving a goal, and modulating impulsive responding.
+When administered, the WCST allows the clinician to speculate to the following frontal lobe functions: strategic planning, organized searching, utilizing environmental feedback to shift cognitive sets, directing behavior toward achieving a goal, and modulating impulsive responding.
 The test can be administered to those from 6.5 years to 89 years of age.
 The WCST, relies upon a number of cognitive functions including attention, working memory, and visual processing.
 The WCST was originally developed to measure abstract reasoning as such it may be used to help measure an individual's competence in abstract reasoning, and the ability to change problem-solving strategies when needed.
 In this test, a number of cards are presented to the participants.
 The figures on the cards differ with respect to color, quantity, and shape.

 Psychological tests such as the WCST, administered alone, cannot be used to measure the effects of a frontal lobe injury, or the aspects of cognitive function it may affect, such as working memory; a variety of tests must be used.
 A participant may be good at one task but show dysfunction in executive function overall.
 Similarly, test results can be made misleading after testing the same individual over a long period of time.
 The participant may get better at a task, but not because of an improvement in executive cognitive function; they may have simply learned some strategies for doing this particular task that made it no longer a good measurement tool.